rtCamp/Frappe-Manager/docs/commands/update.md

 **Options**:

 * `-e, --environment [prod|dev]`: Switch the bench between dev and prod serving (FRAPPE_ENV), recreating the frappe container.
 Admin tools and developer mode are left as they are; use 'fm tools enable'/'fm tools disable' or --developer-mode to change those.
-* `--runtime [mount|image]`: Convert the bench's runtime: 'mount' demotes an image bench to an editable workspace extracted from the currently deployed image (no migrate -- code on disk already equals what is running). 'image' is a no-op confirmation on an already-image bench; converting mount -> image runs through 'fm switch' instead, since that migrates the site onto a baked image.
 * `--developer-mode [enable|disable]`: Toggle frappe developer mode, so DocType edits write to app files.
 * `--upload-limit TEXT`: Set the maximum file upload size, e.g. 100M or 1G.
 * `--restart-policy [no|always|on-failure|unless-stopped]`: Update Docker restart policy for all bench services.